 Anonymous and omnipresent.
 Gone are the days when you could only meet bullies when you are in their vicinity.
-The digital age has pushed bullying into the online realm, where the reach of bullies can be extended to anytime and any place.
+The digital age has pushed bullying into the online realm in the form of cyberbullying, where the reach of bullies can be extended to anytime and any place.

 The phenomenon of cyberbullying is far from uncommon.
 In the United States, 59% of teenagers surveyed had experienced cyberbullying, in one form or another.
 Name-calling, public shaming, being threatened, and being the subject of false rumours are all forms of harassment that can be carried out online.

 In our hyper-connected age, our children may be vulnerable to cyberbullying.
 Read on to find out why, how, and the extensive impact that cyberbullying has on children.

 Smartphones are everywhere – for a new generation raised on an electronic diet, it’s almost an anomaly not to possess one.
 Kids who own smartphones, however, have been found to have a higher risk of being cyberbullied.